Introduction to the Lunar Curriculum

 - Grow an Understanding of ourselves, each other and the world

-- Nurture curiosity and creativity which feed the imagination
+- Nurture curiosity and creativity which feed the imagination and increase knowledge

 - Cultivate Aspiration through motivation and self-belief